 The mechanical displacement meter prover enables calibrating each meter to a known volumetric standard by displacing a volume of liquid between two points (switches) by a mechanical displacer inside the prover pipe while the meter signal is being recorded.
-The volume between switches is precalibrated by the water draw method using calibrated test measurements that are certified and traceable to the National Institute of Standards (NIST).
+The volume between switches is precalibrated by the water draw method using calibrated test measurements that are certified and traceable to the National Institute of Standards and Technology (NIST).

 An in situ prover enables continuous flow through the meter being calibrated, with the liquid at its actual flowing conditions, without the need to start or stop the flow.
 A permanently installed prover is recommended to allow frequent calibration of the meters and maintain long-term accuracy.
 Bidirectional, unidirectional, and compact or small-volume prover types are used in measurement systems.

 While meters are used to ensure product quantity or volume, a properly designed sampling system is used to ensure product quality.
 The sampling system may include a densitometer, BS&W monitor, pressure and temperature transmitters, sample containers, controllers, and other instrumentation as required.
 A detailed mixing analysis is required to properly design the sampling system for a given application.
 Extracting the best possible representative sample from the flow stream is critical and requires proper mixing.
 Sampling systems can be as simple as an inline static mixer with a sample extraction probe to redundant jet mixing designs with heated enclosures and automatic container selection.